Couroutines#

 bool await_ready() const#

-Awaiting a co_task
+Awaiting a co_task#

-calls a member function operator co_await
+Awaiting on a co_task calls a member function operator co_await on the

-.
-This returns a co_task<T>::awaiter
+co_task.
+This returns a co_task<T>::awaiter object.

 -